Landlord-Tenant Law in Regina, Saskatchewan

 Landlord’s Responsibility to Notify Their Tenants When A Lease Term Ends

-According to the RTA, as a landlord, you must notify your tenant two months before the end of a tenancy agreement in the case of a fixed-term lease.
+According to the Residential Tenancies Act, as a landlord, you must notify your tenant two months before the end of a tenancy agreement in the case of a fixed-term lease.
 If you have a month-to-month tenancy, you must serve your tenant a two weeks’ notice notifying them of your intention to end the tenancy after the lease expires.

 Disclaimer: This blog isn’t a substitute for legal advice.
 It’s only meant to be informational.
 If you require more help, please consider hiring professional legal services.